htutwaiphyoe/react-query/level-up-with-react-query/README.md

 previous button decrease page and disable when page is 1

-next button increase page and disable there is no more data
+next button increase page and disable there is no more data or less than perPage

 pagination methods =>  offset-based pagination (per_page * page), cursor-based pagination